Hey! My name is AJ Federici and this is the fun part of my website where I intend to showcase different projects that I am working on.

 This is hands down the most cutting edge and interesting topic in my opinion.
 During my junior year I spent the summer at MIT working on computer vision, voice recognition, and natural language processing.
 Here, my team placed 2nd against highschoolers across the country, competing for the best autonomous cognitive assistant.
 During the summer before I started college, I went back to MIT as a teaching assistant where I developed course content in the form of Jupyter Notebook's.
 I lectured on topics like computer architecture and analog to digital signal conversion by covering subtopics such as bit depth and sampling rates.
 While I was here I was able to work on cutting edge content, such as object detection.
 Personally, I created a tutorial for creating a convolutional neural network from scratch that rivaled top submissions on the competitive programming site, Kaggle.com, for the task of sentiment analysis on twitter data.

 Feel free to contact me using this form whether it is to give feedback on the site or to just reach out to me!
 You can also visit any on my media pages linked on my home page (GitHub, LinkedIn, Facebook)

-My Resume is updated as of September 2018 after the inclusion of my work experience during the summer of 2018.
-If you have any questions feel free to reach out to me via the contact me page or through any of my media links on my home page.
+My Resume is updated as of August 2019 after the inclusion of my work experience during the summer of 2019.
+If you have any questions feel free to reach out to me via the contact me page or through any of the media links on my home page.

 My Resume is currently catered towards what I have done in terms of CS.
 Not listed are all of my projects, some of the service I have done such as acting as a residential assistant with over 150 logged hours and tutoring underpriveledged kids for around 50 hours.